-Fusarium Wilt is a fungus which starts from the ground level.
+Fusarium Wilt is a fungus that starts from the ground level.
 Once taken hold, it spread to the pea roots and destroys the source which makes the plant to get either get weak or die.

 To treat Fusarium Wilt, you can use fungicides to kill it.
 Check and remove any pea plant which seems to be infected with this fungus.
 This will prevent the further spread of the fungus to other peas plants.

 High nitrogen level soil is more prone to get attacked by Fusarium Wilt fungus, so maintain the optimum nitrogen level in the land.
-You can do it by not over fertilizing the pea plant.
+You can do it by not over-fertilizing the pea plant.

 Harvesting sugar peas are fun and easy to do.
 Once you determine that there is a sizeable pea in the pod and ready to harvest, start plucking it as frequently as possible.
 You can quickly learn if pea is matured by touching and feeling the pods.

-A harvest ready pea pods have a subtle sheen and have a bright green round shape.
+Harvest-ready pea pods have a subtle sheen and have a bright green round shape.
 If you don’t harvest it on time, the seed starts to thicken and gets dull green color and rough shell.

 For the best result to get sweet and soft peas, pick it when the pod is still soft, and you can move the peas inside with a little pressure.

 Note: If you are harvesting snow peas, harvest them before the peas get too big as then it does not taste good.

 If you have used trellis to support the sugar peas, then hold the stem and pull the peas.
 Be careful not to damage the plant.
 Picking stimulates growth, and you get more peas as you continue to pick them.